Juhyung8371/AI-ML-CV-Projects/Natural Language Processing/Sentiment Analysis BERT/readme.md

 See [this article](https://towardsdatascience.com/8-simple-techniques-to-prevent-overfitting-4d443da2ef7d) for more information on overfitting.

-I wanted to test my changes, but Colab won't let me use the GPU...
+I wanted to test my changes, but Colab won't let me use the GPU long enough to prepare the data and train.
 Apparently, it'll take 2 hours to complete one epoch on a CPU.
 This is because GPUs have more cores (better parallel processing), specialized cores like Tensor Cores, and higher RAM capacity than CPUs, which provide a substantial speedup in training times.
+I'll try again at some point.

 Overall, this project was a nice exercise to get some hands-on experience from working with a large language model (LLM) like BERT.
 I learned how to incorporate a pre-trained LLM in my model to suit my needs.